 The most important ingredient in this garlic fennel crusted roast rack of lamb is the rack of lamb itself.
 Rack of lamb comes from the rib cut, which is the tenderest and most expensive part of the lamb.
 As individual steaks, this cut is referred to as lamb chops, but when kept together it’s a rack of lamb.
 For the prettiest presentation, use a French trimmed rack of lamb.

 To French trim a rack of lamb, remove a couple inches of rib meat, leaving the bone exposed.
 Depending on your grocer, you may find French trim rack of lamb readily available, but if not you can ask your butcher to do it for you.
-Alternatively, you can do it yourself.
-I’ve sourced two videos one from Gordon Ramsey and one from the Culinary Institute of America to show you how you can do it yourself.

 After the rib meat has been trimmed, you may notice that the top side of the rack of lamb (the rib bones should point downward) will have an extra layer of fat on the back.
 While some of it is good for adding flavor, a thick fat cap is unnecessary.
 I like to trim away most of it to expose the meat below, which allows the flavors of the rub to really get into the meat.